University of Georgia

-The University of Georgia (UGA or Georgia) is a public land-grant research university with its main campus in Athens, Georgia.
-Founded in 1785, it is one of the oldest public universities in the United States.
-The flagship school of the University System of Georgia, it has been ranked by major institutional rankings among the best public universities in the United States.
+The University of Georgia (UGA or Georgia) is a public land-grant research university with its main campus in Athens, Georgia, United States.
+Chartered in 1785, it is the first state-chartered public university in the United States.
+It is the flagship school of the University System of Georgia.

-The university is classified among "R1: Doctoral Universities – Very high research activity," and as having "more selective" undergraduate admissions, the most selective admissions category.
-Among public universities, the University of Georgia is one of the nation's top three producers of Rhodes Scholars over the past two decades.

 In addition to the main campuses in Athens with their approximately 470 buildings, the university has two smaller campuses located in Tifton and Griffin.
-The university has two satellite campuses located in Atlanta and Lawrenceville.
+The university has two satellite campuses located in Atlanta and Lawrenceville, and residential and educational centers in Washington, D.C., at Trinity College of Oxford University, and in Cortona, Italy.
 The total acreage of the university in 30 Georgia counties is 41,539 acre.